Five-day Anti-polio Drive Set To Launch On Sept 9 - UrduPoint

 Five-day Anti-polio Drive Set To Launch On Sept 9

-Islamabad Capital Territory (ICT) Administration is set to launch a comprehensive five-day anti-polio campaign starting on September 9

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Aug, 2024) Islamabad Capital Territory (ICT) Administration is set to launch a comprehensive five-day anti-polio campaign starting on September 9.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Aug, 2024) Islamabad Capital Territory (ICT) Administration is set to launch a comprehensive five-day anti-polio campaign starting

 According to an ICT spokesman, the meeting was attended by District Health Officer (DHO) Dr. Zeem Zia, Additional Deputy Commissioner (ADC) East and others.